 - National innovation and integration funding to ensure buses are part of the transport network of the future.

 Buses are the backbone of our public transport network, but if they are to keep the country moving they need central Government support.
-A National Bus Strategy, backed up by a comprehensive settlement in the next three-year Spending Review, should give local authorities and bus operators the ability to plan for years to come and ensure the sustainability of critical services while stemming cuts and working to increase patronage.
+A National Bus Strategy, backed up by a three- to five-year funding settlement, should give local authorities and bus operators the ability to plan for years to come and ensure the sustainability of critical services while stemming cuts and working to increase patronage.